 Format: Originally recorded on 4 sound discs.
 Reformatted in 2010 as 8 digital wav files.
 Duration is 5 hr., 43 min.

-Collection Summary: An interview of Mary Lee Hu conducted 2009 Mar.
-18-19, by Mija Riedel, for the Archives of American Art's Nanette L. Laitman Documentation Project for Craft and Decorative Arts in America, at Hu's home and studio, in Seattle, Wash.
+Summary: An interview of Mary Lee Hu conducted 2009 March 18-19, by Mija Riedel, for the Archives of American Art's Nanette L. Laitman Documentation Project for Craft and Decorative Arts in America, at Hu's home and studio, in Seattle, Washington.